-Jim Miller is CEO of RxMapper, a precision drug information platform that empowers health insurance providers, health care professionals, PBMs and patients to quickly and accurately make safe and effective drug decisions that are tailored to the unique DNA of each individual patient.
-RxMapper was developed at Mayo Clinic and is preparing for its commercial release.
+Jim Miller is CEO of RxMapper, a precision drug information platform that enables health insurance providers, health care professionals, PBMs and patients to quickly and accurately make safe and effective drug decisions that are tailored to the unique DNA of each individual patient.
+RxMapper was developed in collaboration with Mayo Clinic and exclusively licensed from Mayo Clinic.
 Jim is a serial entrepreneur with over twenty-five (25) years of founding and leading a succession of companies: Matrix Communications (1991-2000); Tenor Communications (2000-2007); Online Convergence (2007-2016); and 1588 Advisors (2016-present).
 Jim donates a considerable amount of his time and resources to improving the educational opportunities of poor and at-risk children and advocating for solutions to the problem of global climate change.
 Jim is on the Board of Directors of Climate Science, Awareness and Solutions at Columbia University’s Earth Institute, where he works with renowned Climate Scientist Dr. Jim Hansen to advocate for a market driven, carbon-fee and dividend approach to reducing greenhouse gas emissions; on the Board of Directors of Our Children’s Trust, where he supports OCT’s Atmospheric Trust Litigation; and is the author of the Clean Energy and Shared Prosperity Act.
 Jim is a member of Boston College’s Board of Regents; was a founding trustee of the Boston College Lab School at St. Columbkille; and previously served under Peter Lynch as Vice President and trustee of Boston’s Inner-City Scholarship Fund and the Catholic Schools Foundation.
 Jim lives in the Boston area with his wife and their three children.